yourpalsonja/MDIA-1620/README.md

 `git commit` - add an entry to our git timeline

+`git pull` - grabs changes from a remote repository

 `git push` - push changes to a remote repository

 Wes Bos - free programming tutorials